DamonHu/DDKitSwift/example/Pods/ZXKitLogger/README.md

 The font colors of the three output methods are different, and the corresponding types of printLog are different.

 ```
-ZXDebugLog(log)	//the log will not be written to the window, only output in xcode
+printLog(log)	//the log will not be written to the window, only output in xcode

-ZXNormalLog (log) // Log's textColor is green
+printInfo(log) // Log's textColor is green

-ZXWarnLog (log) // log's textColor is yellow
+printWarn(log) // log's textColor is yellow

-ZXErrorLog (log) // Log's textColor is red
+printError(log) // Log's textColor is red

-ZXPrivacyLog (log) // Output of encrypted data, the specific encryption method is described in the following encryption
+printPrivacy(log) // Output of encrypted data, the specific encryption method is described in the following encryption
 ```

 Output format

 ```
+10:33:00.457  >   ✅✅[File:ViewController.swift]:[Line:69:[Function:onClickButton()]]-Log:
-13: 45: 00.153> [
+[
   "1111111",
   "22222222",
   "sdjkhfsjkdfjkhsdhjfk",
   "3333sjdhgfhjg"
 ]

+10:33:00.458  >   🖤🖤[File:ViewController.swift]:[Line:53:[Function:onClickButton()]]-Log:
+测试输出，不会写入悬浮窗
 ```

 ## III. more settings